GoboSource Product & Service FAQ

 • Multiple gobos in different sizes count as originals.

-• Reorders of artworks count as originals.
+• Reorders of artworks count as duplicates.

-Where can I rent a projector or other equipment?
+How can I rent a projector?